ET Finds Employer Did Not Follow Fair Process While Dismissing Employee (Mr R Parry v EDF Trading Ltd)

 The Claimant argues that:

-- he suffered a detriment due to making a number of disclosures regarding reckless and risky procedures of two of the Traders that should have qualified him for protection under section 43B of the Employment Rights Act (“ERA”);
+- He suffered a detriment due to making several disclosures regarding reckless and risky procedures of two of the Traders that should have qualified him for protection under section 43B of the Employment Rights Act (“ERA”);

-- his dismissal was based on a flawed procedure and detriment due to protected disclosures.
+- His dismissal was based on a flawed procedure and on detriment arising from protected disclosures.

-On 10 January 2022, the Claimant was summarily dismissed for gross misconduct for the offence of unauthorised disclosure of confidential business matters after working for the Respondent for 7 years.
-The reason for his dismissal was for disclosing information, to external brokers, about losses sustained by the Respondent amounting to over £400m.
+On 10 January 2022, the Claimant was summarily dismissed for gross misconduct for the offence of unauthorised disclosure of confidential business matters after working for the Respondent for seven years.
+The reason for his dismissal was the disclosure of information to external brokers about losses sustained by the Respondent amounting to over £400m.

 Mr R Parry’s Appeal is Rejected

 The Claimant appealed against the decision to dismiss him on 28 January 2022.
 Following that, on 7 March 2022, his appeal hearing took place.
-The Claimant argued he had not referred to specific figures when discussing the Respondent’s losses only in general terms.
+The Claimant argued he hadn’t referred to specific figures when discussing the Respondent’s losses, only in general terms.
 Hence, he was subjected to a detriment for making protected disclosures.

 On 1 June 2022, the Respondent wrote to the Claimant dismissing his appeal holding that, based on witness evidence, the Claimant had told external people at the house party that the Respondent had made £420m in losses.
 This matter of protected disclosures was not linked to the dismissal.